Loneliness & Isolation

 Gay men experience loneliness at rates that research consistently places well above those of straight men.
 But the studies miss the texture of it.
 They measure absence.
-They can’t measure what it feels like to open an app at 11pm not because you want sex, but because you need to confirm you still exist to somebody.
+They cannot measure what it feels like to open an app at 11pm because you need to confirm you still exist to somebody.
+Sex is rarely the actual point.

-The result is a loneliness that is hard to name and harder to fix, because it doesn’t announce itself clearly.
+The result is a loneliness that is hard to name and harder to fix, because it does not announce itself clearly.
 You can be social, successful, surrounded by people, and still feel it.
-Not because something is obviously missing from your life, but because the closeness that would actually address it has never felt entirely safe.
+Nothing has to be obviously missing from your life.
+The closeness that would actually address the loneliness has never felt entirely safe.

 Why Coming Out Doesn’t Cure It

 Many gay men describe the same arc: years of isolation in straight spaces, the relief of finding queer community, and then the slow discovery that queer community has its own admission requirements.
 Be young enough.
 Be fit enough.
 Be masculine enough, but not in a way that looks like you’re trying.
-The gates that were built to protect us became walls that keep most of us out.
+The same markers that once helped us find each other now mostly keep us out.

-That’s the wound that produces the deepest loneliness.
-Not the absence of other gay men.
-The discovery that even among our own, being fully known still feels like a risk that can’t be afforded.
-And so the performance continues — different content, same structure.
+That is the deepest source of the loneliness.
+The issue is not the absence of other gay men.
+It is the discovery that even among our own, being fully known still feels like a risk that can’t be afforded.
+And so the performance continues, different content, same structure.

 The Five Forms Gay Loneliness Takes